-This is the most common form of PCOS as elevated insulin levels can interfere with the liver's regulation of hormone as well as production of sexual hormone-binding globulin (SHBG).
+This is the most common form of PCOS as elevated insulin levels can interfere with the liver's regulation of hormone as well as production of sexual hormone-binding globulin1 (SHBG).
 When insulin levels are elevated, endometrial tissue abnormalities can be seen, and with low SHBG, there is more circulating testosterone interfering with ovulation.

 Insulin resistance occurs from the overproduction of insulin, which can be in response to high carb intake or increased body fat storage.

 The most direct way to reduce insulin resistance is to reduce the insulin demand via reduction of carbohydrate intake.
 The ketogenic diet is an effective way to lower and regulate blood sugar levels.
 Low carbohydrate diets, like the keto diet, yield ketone production.
-These ketones serve as an alternative energy source, allowing blood sugar levels to come to a stable and consistent level.
+These ketones serve as an alternative energy source, allowing blood sugar levels to come to a stable and consistent level2.

 This is why metformin, an oral hypoglycemic drug, is often used to manage and bring down glucose levels, which then, in turn, supports healthy hormone response, but you can achieve glucose regulation with the dietary intervention of ketosis.

 Inflammation can interfere with hormone production and ovulatory function.
 The presence of inflammatory chemicals has been associated with PCOS along with higher amounts of oxidative stress.